cloudmaven/documentation/pages/aws/aws_hipaa.md

 ## Warnings

-- ***AWS has nine HIPAA-aligned technologies.
-A HIPAA-compliant system on AWS means that only these technologies can come into contact with PHI.
-Other technologies can be used in an ancillary capacity provided they do not interact directly with PHI data.***
+- ***AWS has more than nine HIPAA-aligned technologies.
+A HIPAA-compliant system allows only these technologies to come into direct contact with PHI.
+Other technologies can be used in an ancillary capacity only.***
-- ***HIPAA compliance is an obligation placed on the data system builder and the medical researcher.
+- ***HIPAA compliance is an obligation of the data system builder, the medical researcher and the parent organization(s).
 The public cloud is very secure: physically and technologically.
-We contend that data system failure or compromise is most likely to be caused by human error.***
+Compromise is most likely to be caused by human error either in design or in operation.***
 - ***File names may not include PHI.
-They may include identifier strings that would be indexed in a secure table.***
+They may include identifier strings that could be indexed in a secure table.***
+- Do not use T EC2 instance types when building a HCDS.
+These will not connect to a Dedicated Tenancy VPC (simply not supported)

 ### Preliminary Work

 #### Kilroy stack

+- Questions from Dogfooding on March 23 2017
+  - Create VPC...
+    - Does my VPC need a CIDR that doesn't overlap other ones in my account?
+10.0.0.0 is very popular...
+    - This is for Aaron
+    - Stipulate 'Default Tenancy'
+    - Creating subnets: AZ: No preference?
 - Add K's remarks and J's remarks in here
 - AB: How to do determine Account has been registered at AWS as PHI/HIPAA-active?
 - Generate and incorporate a scientist workflow diagram with extensive caption per User Story